ingolemo/drider/readme.md

   mojibake is common.
 * Text rendering on the 3ds is not very good so you will see plenty of bad kerning.
+* Drider can crash with books that contain large images.
+If the images are not important then consider disabling them (x button at the book select screen).

 Despite these issues, Drider can actually be used to read things!
 It works best on text-heavy, low-formatting books such as novels.